 Lynn Shelton (MFA 1995 Photography and Related Media)

-Writer/Director: Touchy Feely (2013), Your Sister’s Sister (2011) (Gotham Award Best Ensemble), Humpday (2009) (Sundance Film Festival Special Jury Prize; John Cassavetes Independent Spirit Award), My Effortless Brilliance (2008) (Independent Spirit Someone To Watch Award), We Go Way Back (2006) (Slamdance Film Festival Grand Jury Prize)
+Writer/Director: Outisde In (2017), Touchy Feely (2013), Your Sister’s Sister (2011) (Gotham Award Best Ensemble), Humpday (2009) (Sundance Film Festival Special Jury Prize; John Cassavetes Independent Spirit Award), My Effortless Brilliance (2008) (Independent Spirit Someone To Watch Award), We Go Way Back (2006) (Slamdance Film Festival Grand Jury Prize)

 Michael Simmonds (BFA 2000 Film and Video)